G8TIC/radar/README.md

 HMAC-SHA256 which protects against message corruption, forgery and replay attacks.

-By default the messages are signed with the pass-phrase 'secret' - an additional configuration step is requred at both the sender and aggregator to set up a custom pass-phrase.
+If you haven't been given a pass-phrase when you run setup you can skip this and the system will use the default pass-phrase 'secret'.

+We might contact you to ask you to use a new pre-shared key (passphrase known to you and us only) to secure the feed in which case you'll need to run setup again or manually edit the configiration.

 ## Configuration

 ### Default configuration

-The radar forwarder stores its configuration in:
+The configuration for radar forwarder is stored in:

 ```
 	/etc/default/radar
 ```

 where the minimum is your sharing key provided by the `-k <sharing key>` option.

-Other options are provided below.
+Other options are described below.

 ### Command line options